 Best Time To Transplant Raspberries

-But for the optimal yield and the growth, you should transplant it when it is in a dormant stage.
+But for the optimal yield and growth, you should transplant it when it is in a dormant stage.
 Raspberries have a dormant stage in late fall to early spring.

-You can still transplant it beyond the ideal transplanting period, but it may take little longer to produce raspberry fruit.
+You can still transplant it beyond the ideal transplanting period, but it may take a little longer to produce raspberry fruit.

-If you are transplanting it in late fall, then do it as soon as the raspberry canes have finished the fruit season and have shed its leave.
+If you are transplanting it in late fall, then do it as soon as the raspberry canes have finished the fruit season and have shed their leave.
 This is the time the plant starts to get ready to prepare for the winter season.

 If you are transplanting it in early spring, then do it as soon as the frost has gone, and the ground has become workable.
-This is the period when the raspberry transition from dormant to the active state.
+This is the period when the raspberry transition from dormant to active state.

-Raspberries spread by its root and are very aggressive in doing so.
+Raspberries are spread by its root and are very aggressive in doing so.
 You should move it when the plant is still small and dormant to make it easier to successfully transplant.